jdegoes/jdegoes.github.io/_posts/2019-12-22-fp-glossary.md

 **Structure**.
 The _structure_ of a data type is the set of statements we know to be true about the data type.
 Parametrically polymorphic types (as well as `Any` in Scala) have *no* structure, but we can add structure by requiring these types have _instances_ for one or more _type classes_.

+**Subtyping**. _Subtyping_ is a method of defining types that permits "subset" relations, where one type is defined to be a subset or superset of another type.
+For example, all dogs are animals, and a type system with subtyping can recognize the fact that a `Dog` type is a subset of an `Animal` type.

 **Sum Type**.
 A _sum type_ is the composition of `n` types together in an enumeration type, where each case of the enumeration is referred to as a _term_ in the sum type.
 A value from a sum type contains a value from exactly one of its terms.
 For example, a value of a `Suite` enumeration is either `Hearts`, `Diamonds`, `Spades`, or `Clubs`.
 In Scala 2.x, enumerations are emulated with `sealed trait`, where the terms of the sum type are subtypes of the `sealed trait`.

 **Tagless-Final**. _Tagless-final_ refers to a way of encoding the interpretation of a DSL using parametric polymorphism.
 In tagless-final, code written in a DSL is polymorphic in the data type used for interpretation.
 This polymorphic code is interpreted in different ways by instantiating it to concrete evaluation types.
 In Scala, _tagless-final_ refers almost exclusively to using _indirection_ to provide ad hoc operations across polymorphic effect types.